scorta/scorta.github.io/README.md

-## Read me
+## read me

-This is a temlate for a simple "About me" page.
+This is a template for a simple "About me" page.

 Live version: https://scorta.github.io